Ithaca, NY in The Fall

 Taverna Banfi

-This is an interesting restaurant, as it is located in The Statler Hotel on Cornell campus.
+This is an exciting restaurant, as it is located in The Statler Hotel on the Cornell campus.
 The Statler is a hotel run by hotel management students attending Cornell.
-When I was researching food options for Ithaca it really peaked my interest.
+When researching food options for Ithaca, it piqued my interest.

-We went to Taverna Banfi for Sunday brunch and had a really fabulous meal.
-We were served by a student who had a professor looking on while she talked us through the brunch offerings.
-We chose to have the buffet, and as we moved into the buffet room we saw many other students being looked after by their professors as they arranged food, replenished trays, and made omelettes.
+We went to Taverna Banfi for Sunday brunch and had a fabulous meal.
+A student served us with a professor looking on while she talked us through the brunch offerings.
+We chose to have the buffet, and as we moved into the buffet room, we saw many other students being looked after by their professors as they arranged food, replenished trays, and made omelets.

 I can honestly say it was some of the best service we ever had, and the attention to detail at the restaurant was perfection.

-Brunch had lots of offerings even for our pickiest little guy, and we all left stuffed to the gills.
+Brunch had many offerings, even for our pickiest little guy, and we all left stuffed to the gills.

 Purity ice cream

-We love ice cream and we are kind of ice cream snobs.
-Ok I am.
+We love ice cream, and we are kind of ice cream snobs.
+Ok, I am.
 I think everyone else would eat any kind of ice cream placed in front of them.
 Purity Ice Cream is good!
 Really good.
-I was surprised at how creamy it was and the flavors available were a little more exciting than usual ice cream fare.
-My favorite was cinnamon flavored ice cream that tasted like the filling to a cinnamon roll.
+I was surprised at how creamy it was, and the flavors were a little more exciting than the usual ice cream fare.
+My favorite was cinnamon-flavored ice cream which tasted like the filling of a cinnamon roll.

 Are you looking for other fall destinations?